john-gartsu/palindrome-fun/readme.md

 string into a palindrome?
 (e.g. if input is "abb", then the answer is 1, making it into "abba")

-Rephrased into my words:
+Problem Rephrased into my words:
-** With a string input,  what are the least amount of characters to turn it into a palindrome...
+* With a string input,  what are the least amount of characters to turn it into a palindrome...
 What are the least number of character to make the first half to look like th back half